 Information and evidence are essential to drive good decisionmaking and ensure that everyone navigating their journeys—from early education through the workforce— gets the support they need to succeed.

 Jennifer is President and CEO of the Data Quality Campaign, a nonprofit policy and advocacy organization leading the effort to ensure that data works for everyone navigating their education and workforce journeys.

-In 2015, Jennifer joined the US Department of Education as director of the Policy and Program Studies Services.
-In this role she led a team of researchers and policy analysts to provide analytic support and research expertise to enable department staff to make evidence-based decisions, inform policy development by analyzing data, and conduct objective reviews of department products, all with an eye to making informed decisions that benefit America’s students.
-Jennifer also served as Acting Assistant Secretary for the Office of Planning, Evaluation, and Policy in 2017.
+Prior to DQC, Jennifer served at the US Department of Education first as director of the Policy and Program Studies Services and later as Acting Assistant Secretary for the Office of Planning, Evaluation, and Policy.
+In these roles, Jennifer led a team of researchers and policy analysts to provide analytic support and research expertise to enable department staff to make evidence-based decisions, inform policy development by analyzing data, and conduct objective reviews of department products, all with an eye to making informed decisions that benefit America’s students.